-- The STI Medical Director / STICS are responsible for ensuring investigation and follow-up of all reported confirmed cases. - The STI Medical Director / STICS shall forward the initial Notification of Sexually Transmitted Infection form of all confirmed cases to the CMOH (or designate) within two weeks of notification and the final Notification of STI form within four weeks. - For out-of-province and out-of-country reports, the following information (when available) should be forwarded to the CMOH (or designate) by phone, fax or secure/encrypted electronic transfer as soon as possible: - name, - date of birth, - out-of-province health care number, - out-of-province address and phone number, - positive laboratory report, and - other relevant clinical / epidemiological information. - For out-of-province and out-of-country contacts the following information (when available) should be forwarded to the CMOH (or designate) as soon as possible: - name. - date of birth, - date of exposure, and - out-of-province / country contact information.
+- The STI Medical Director/STICS shall forward the Perinatally Acquired Notifiable Disease Enhanced Report form for all confirmed and probable cases of perinatally acquired disease to the CMOH (or designate) within four weeks of notification.

+- For out-of-province and out-of-country reports, the following information (when available) should be forwarded to the CMOH (or designate) by phone, fax or secure/encrypted electronic transfer as soon as possible:

+- name,

+- date of birth,

+- out-of-province health care number,

+- out-of-province address and phone number,

+- positive laboratory report, and

+- other relevant clinical/epidemiological information.

+- For out-of-province and out-of-country contacts the following information (when available) should be forwarded to the CMOH (or designate) as soon as possible:

+- name,

-(C) The STI Medical Director is the Provincial Medical Director of Alberta Health Services' Sexually Transmitted Infection Centralized Services (STICS) and is also a Medical Officer of Health.
+&lt;sup>(C) The STI Medical Director is the Provincial Medical Director of Alberta Health Services' Sexually Transmitted Infection Centralized Services (STICS) and is also a Medical Officer of Health.